rageobi/DetectionSystem/README.md

 ```
 ## detectionsystem.py

 Main file which controls the detection and prediction of all the vehicles.
-Takes in the same arguments as `run.sh`, and has a similar default option values as mentioned earlier.
+Takes in the same arguments as `run.sh`, and has a similar default option values as mentioned.

 ## densityscan.py

 Clustering module which can cluster features based on different feature distances

 ## SVCmodel.ipynb
-File containing the training of hand-engineered SVM classifier models (Fast and Slow) by varying the feature extraction techniques.
+File containing the training of hand-engineered SVM classifier models (Fast and Slow) which are done by varying the feature extraction techniques.

 ## requirements.txt